DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/README.md

 # XNAP-Machine Translation
 Automatic machine translation model from one text to another

 Our goal is to create a translation model that can convert text from english-spanish and spanish-english.
-The model it's basen in RNN and have two  option of cell types: LSTM and GRU
+The model is based in RNN and have two  option of cell types: LSTM and GRU